 Transfer a Course

-Allegheny accepts transfer credit from other collegiate institutions provided the work satisfies our transfer policy.
+Allegheny accepts transfer credit from other collegiate institutions provided the work satisfies our transfer criteria.
 Transfer credit is limited; students must complete a minimum of 64 credits through Allegheny to be eligible to graduate.
 First-time freshman may transfer in a maximum of 32 credits of coursework completed prior to matriculation.
-This includes credit by examination (AP etc.; see next paragraph), college-level courses offered at high schools through accredited colleges and univerisities, and qualifying coursework taken at an accredited college or university.
-Please see the transfer policy for more information.
+This includes credit by examination (AP etc.; see next paragraph), college-level courses offered at high schools through accredited colleges and universities, and qualifying coursework taken at an accredited college or university.
+Please see also the complete transfer policy from the Academic Bulletin for more information.
+Current students are strongly encouraged to have possible courses pre-approved for transfer before enrolling in another institution.

 Credit by Examination: Students may receive a maximum of 20 credits at Allegheny by participating in the Advanced Placement (AP) Program of the Educational Testing Service, the College-Level Examination Program (CLEP), and International Baccalaurate (IB) programs prior to matriculating at Allegheny.
 Students who receive scores of 4 or 5 on an AP examination will receive academic credit.
 Placement is determined by the appropriate academic department.
 AP credit is awarded only after we receive the official examination scores from the Educational Testing Service.